liebharc/homr/Training.md

 The training process itself takes depending on the hardware you use a 2-3 days.

-## Run 67
+## Run Upcoming

-Commit: 57ebaad7a40222e601df52fd6a9979dcd4122d4e
+Commit:

-Fixed issue with courtesey accidentals in Lieder dataset.
+Fixed issue with courtesey accidentals in Lieder dataset and in splitting naturals into tokens.
 Removed CPMS dataset as it seems impossible to reliably tell if a natural is in an image.

 ## Run 62